Medically Reviewed by Dr. George Touliatos

 When you take testosterone enanthate injections, you can expect many possible effects.
 Most are positive, but there is the potential for negative side effects, as well.
 The foremost effect that you will feel on your body is the benefit that comes from increased levels of testosterone in the body.
 However, you might also experience side effects that are unpleasant.

 You should stay in communication with your medical professional to monitor these effects and ensure you stay on the right track.

 If you are starting to take testosterone enanthate injections, you probably want them to work well right away so that you can enjoy the benefits of regular testosterone levels in the body.
 However, it is not a treatment that always works right away.
-There are times where this injection can take several weeks to start having an effect on how you feel.
+There are times when this injection can take several weeks to start having an effect on how you feel.

-The best thing that you can do when you start to take testosterone enanthate injections is have patience.
-Stay in communication with your doctor to ensure that your response to the injections is typical and there is nothing out of the ordinary.
+The best thing that you can do when you start to take testosterone enanthate injections is to have patience.
+Stay in regular communication with your doctor to ensure that your response to the injections is typical and there is nothing out of the ordinary.
 As long as you are able to do this, you should start to see regular, positive effects of testosterone enanthate injections in 3-6 weeks from the time that you start treatment.